kit-ps/pirates/README.md

 ### Related Work/Baseline

 We will compare Pirates against a naive group extension of Addra, where group communication is enabled via a series of unicasts.
+We call this baseline *Group-Addra*.

+### Setup

+To test Pirates' and Group-Addra's MTE latency, we set up the one client, master, relay (for Pirates), and worker each.
+The client acts as both sender and reciever of a test message.
+Data and requests for additional clients will be pre-computed and used to simulate additional load on master/relay/worker in a repeatable and efficient fashion.

 ### Experiments